 Approach to Cross-shareholdings

 Although Maruha Nichiro Corporation maintains cross shareholdings with its partners with the purpose of maintaining and strengthening business relationships, the basic policy is to determine the value of such investments by comprehensively taking into account our business strategy and relationship in business transactions.
 Each year, the Board of Directors examines the investment value of each cross-shareholding, and reduces holdings based on stock prices and market trends such as selling of stocks that have diminished value in maintaining based on our business strategy or business relationships.
 In the examination, after carefully scrutinizing benefits such as dividend yields and transaction status on an individual basis, we also make a comprehensive determination by taking into account qualitative evaluations such as the concept of future transactions and their strategic importance.
-In FY2022, the Board of Directors' meeting held on August 29, 2022 conducted an examination of cross-shareholdings.
+In FY2022, the Company's Board of Directors, at its meeting held on August 29, 2022, conducted a review of policy shareholdings and reduction of 5 cross-shareholdings by 3.1 billion yen.

 Approach to Group Governance